“Kiira Triea” aka Denise Magner was an American computer programmer, hoaxer, and troll.

 Itâs the longest way to the shortest ending.â

-When I think of Dreger crying as she pecked out that fact-free eulogy of Magner to this song, I marvel at what a virtuouso scam artist Magner was.
-Magner appropriated these songs just as she appropriated her fake intersex identity and the biographical details of young trans women she tricked into befriending her.
-Dreger then makes up a fake history for the song, like so many other fake histories she has concocted in the past few years.
+When I think of Dreger crying while pecking out that fact-free eulogy of Magner to this song, I marvel at what a virtuouso scam artist Magner was.
+Magner appropriated these songs, a fake intersex identity, and the biographical details of young trans women.
+Dreger then makes up a fake history for the song, like so many other fake histories concocted by Dreger in the past few years.
 Itâs the perfect analogy for Dregerâs life’s work.

 Looking ahead

 Magnerâs lifetime of lies is over, a sad end to a pathetic, angry life.
-I take no joy in her suffering or death, and I would not wish cancer on anyone.
-However, I am not going to whitewash the fact that she was a very troubled person who caused a lot of harm to the youth in my community, certainly more harm than good, and she continually hurt the people who wanted to help her the most by lying to them and manipulating them.
+I take no joy in Magner’s suffering or death, and I would not wish cancer on anyone.
+However, I am not going to whitewash the fact that Magner was a very troubled person who caused a lot of harm to the youth in my community, certainly more harm than good, and Magner continually hurt the people who wanted to help by lying to them and manipulating them.
 Thereâs no nice way to say that.

-In the meantime, Iâll end with what I told Dreger to her face in 2008 when she tried to suppress an academic panel refuting her bogus âhistoryâ of the Bailey affair:
+In the meantime, Iâll end with what I told Dreger in person in 2008 when Dreger tried to suppress an academic panel refuting the bogus âhistoryâ of the Bailey affair:

 Danny Ryan doesnât exist, and when all that comes out, thatâs when your career is over.